JOB POSTING #207

 - Experience working in a community agency an asset

-- Visits will be conducted in the clients’ homes, hostels, hospitals and other community settings.
+- Conduct visits in the clients’ homes, hostels, hospitals and other community settings working in sometimes difficult conditions, including hoarding and pest infestations

-If you are interested in this position please forward your current résumé and cover letter on or before January 27, 2019 by 4:00pm to Human Resources via e-mail firstname.lastname@example.org and reference Job Posting #156.
+Please forward a cover letter and your current resume (in one file) on or before August 19, 2019 by 4:00pm to Human Resources via e-mail: email@example.com and reference Job Posting #207.

 If you have any requirements for accommodation due to disability, please advise Human Resources during the recruitment and selection process.
 We will work with you to best meet your needs as per resources available to us.